manjuta/gigantum-client/resources/es_activity_index/README.md

 Install elasticsearch in the container
 `pip3 install elasticsearch`

+Then, I go to the gigantum user `/opt/setup.sh` in `./resources/es_activity_index/tests` you need to hardwire the IP address.

 Then you can run tests or play with scripts using the IP of the elasticsearch container.